RushabhMehta2005/theory-of-computation/README.md

-# Theory of Computation Library
+# **Theory of Computation Library**

-This library provides tools for creating and manipulating deterministic finite automata (DFA).
-It includes classes to represent states, alphabets and more to come.
+This library provides tools for creating and manipulating Deterministic Finite Automata (DFA) and serves as a foundation for exploring various computational models.
+It is designed to be modular and extensible, making it easy to work with automata theory in Python.

+---

+## **Features**

+### Current Capabilities:
+- **State Management**:
+  - Create, modify, and manage states in a DFA.
+  - Define start and accepting states.
+- **Alphabet Manipulation**:
+  - Define and manage alphabet sets for the DFA.
+  - Perform operations like adding, removing, or checking membership of symbols.
+- **Transition Functions**:
+  - Define state transitions based on input symbols.
+  - Support for deterministic state transitions.
+- **DFA Simulation**:
+  - Simulate a DFA for a given input string.
+  - Check whether a DFA accepts or rejects input.

+### Upcoming Features:
+- Nondeterministic Finite Automata (NFA) support.
+- Regular expression to DFA conversion.
+- Minimization of DFA.
+- Visualizations for automata and state transitions.
+- Extended functionality for other computational models, like Pushdown Automata and Turing Machines.

+---

-## Installation
+## **Installation**

-To use this library, clone the repository and add it to your Python path:
+Clone the repository to your local machine:

 ```bash
 git clone https://github.com/RushabhMehta2005/theory-of-computation.git